 A.D.
 Gallery, University of NC at Pembroke, Locklear Hall, 1 University Dr, Pembroke.
 Ongoing - The A.D.
 Gallery is sponsored by the Art Department of the University of North Carolina at Pembroke.
 Serving the university and local community, the gallery provides a venue for student and faculty work, as well as that of local, regional, national and international artists.
 The gallery helps fulfill the department's goal of providing outstanding educational opportunities for its students by bringing quality visual arts to the university and the community at large.
 Hours: Mon.-Fri., 9am-6pm.
-Contact: e-mail to (joseph.begnaud@uncp.edu) or visit (www.uncp.edu/departments/art/ad-gallery). community outreach.
+Contact: e-mail to (joseph.begnaud@uncp.edu) or visit (www.uncp.edu/departments/art/ad-gallery).

+The Museum of the Southeast American

+Indian, Old Main (first floor) at the University of North Carolina Pembroke, 1 University Drive, Pembroke.
+Through Apr.
+6, 2024 - "9 19 Native South Art Show, Native Community Engaged Art - Culture - Identity - Heritage -Inspiration".
+The exhibition will include artworks by State and Federally recognized Indigenous Artists throughout the southeastern United States.
+Art placed in the show will be for sale by artists.
+Ongoing - As part of the Southeast American Indian Studies Program at UNC Pembroke, The Museum of the Southeast American Indian maximizes the capacity of the University to address the complex historical, cultural and contemporary issues facing American Indian communities in North Carolina and the American Southeast.
+The Museum's cross-disciplinary collaborations greatly enhance the University's programs of research, service, outreach and instruction.
+The Museum is a multi-faceted museum and resource for scholarly research and community outreach.
 While the Museum contains exhibits of authentic Indian artifacts, arts and crafts from Indian communities all over the Americas, our primary focus is on tribes from the American Southeast.
 Many items come from North Carolina Native communities, with special emphasis on Robeson County Indian people.
 Specific focus is placed on the largest North Carolina tribe, the Lumbee, but our outreach activities have extended into Virginia and South Carolina with plans for further outreach throughout the Southeast.
 Hours: Mon.-Fri., 9am-5pm.
 We typically close for lunch from noon-1pm.
-Contact: call 910/521-6282 or email to (nativemuseum@uncp.edu).
+Contact: call 910/521-6282 or e-mail to (nativemuseum@ uncp.edu).